miquelMariano/miquelMariano.github.io.backup/draft/2018-01-17-back-to-basics-1-ficherosVM.markdown

 ---

-<vm name>-ctk.vmdk	This file is created whenever changed block tracking (CBT) is enabled for the VM.
++ **vm name-ctk.vmdk:**	This file is created whenever changed block tracking (CBT) is enabled for the VM.
 CBT is a VMware feature used by incremental backups and leveraged by backup software providers such as Altaro VMBackup.
-*.vswp	The VM’s swap file is used to reduce the overhead memory reservation for a VM by swapping out memory to an  ESXi host with over-committed memory.
++ ***.vswp:**	The VM’s swap file is used to reduce the overhead memory reservation for a VM by swapping out memory to an  ESXi host with over-committed memory.